 Heat transfer via conduction is generally faster and more efficient.
-Depending on your purposes, conduction has a some clear performance advantages and some limitations which we will talk about.
-In general however, when appropriate conduction is often the best choice for performance.
+Depending on your purposes, conduction has some clear performance advantages and some limitations which we will talk about.
+In general, however, when appropriate conduction is often the best choice for performance.

-More to the point, in this discussion, we are talking about trade offs between a temperature chamber and thermal platforms.
+More to the point, in this discussion, we are talking about trade-offs between a temperature chamber and thermal platforms.
 Temperature chambers are an example of forced convection.
-Forced convection in a temperature chambers is achieved by the circulation of air using a fan.
+Forced convection in a temperature chamber is achieved by the circulation of air using a fan.

-For completeness, briefly here, Radiation as the third main method of heat transfer is typically only used for thermal test where conduction or convection are not so practical such as thermal vacuum testing of products with non flat surfaces.
+For completeness, briefly here, Radiation as the third main method of heat transfer is typically only used for a thermal test where conduction or convection is not so practical such as thermal vacuum testing of products with non-flat surfaces.

-The popular example of comparison between conduction and convection is the pot on the stove.
+A popular example of a comparison between conduction and convection is the pot on the stove.

 Courtesy NASA / Machine Design